Doing Business in Nigeria

 Business culture in Nigeria

-Business culture in Nigeria is subject to a number of variable forces; over 250 different ethnic groups co-exist in the country and many foreign-owned multinationals have come to roost.
-Business etiquette therefore demands that expats remain flexible and willing to improvise.
+Business culture in Nigeria is subject to a number of variable forces; over 250 different ethnic groups co-exist in the country and many foreign-owned multinationals have operations there.
+Business etiquette, therefore, demands that expats remain flexible and willing to improvise.

 Since it is vital to cement a working business relationship with associates, be prepared to be patient and to wait for this trust to develop before diving into the nuts and bolts of business discussions.
 For this reason, business meetings in Nigeria are very social occasions, providing the framework for the creation of solid interpersonal connections.